 We are a Minneapolis and St. Paul Carver Audio Repair shop.
 If you need to replace capacitors in Carver Amplifiers or you need to tune-up a Carver Stereo Receiver we can help you.
-Carver amplifiers, receivers, vintage stereo repair, subwoofers.
+Carver amplifiers, stereo receivers repair, subwoofers.
 Providing Carver Audio Repair and Vintage Stereo Repair service to Minnesota and surrounding states since 1977

 Carver Audio Repair Minneapolis St Paul MN.

 Robert W. (Bob) Carver is an American designer of audio equipment based in the Pacific Northwest.
 Educated as a physicist and engineer, he found an interest in audio equipment at a very young age.
 He applied his talent to produce numerous innovative high fidelity designs since the 1970s.
 He is known for designing the Phase Linear 700, at 350 W per channel, the most powerful consumer audio amplifier available in 1972.
 He went on to found the Carver Corporation in 1979 and Sunfire in 1994.
 We providing carver audio repair and vintage stereo repairs in Minnesota.

 Amplifier modeling Carver caused a stir in the industry in the mid-1980s when he challenged two high-end audio magazines to give him any audio amplifier at any price, and he’d duplicate its sound in one of his lower cost (and usually much more powerful) designs.
 Two magazines took him up on the challenge.